larycoder/my.vim.ide/README.md

 For moving me Vim IDE to reality, gradually, I will update my script and configuration into this repository (maybe also document - who know).

 What I learned that vim document are very very large !!! stick with some target or lost in maze

+# QA

+1. Where is default configuration folder for neovim ?

+It will be in "$HOME/.config/nvim"

+2. The neovim color theme is not properly display ?

+Try to enable "colorscheme PaperColor" in "vimrc.d/colors_cfg.vim" file.
+It will not be enable by default since it may cause issues but I do not remember what are they.
+However, better to be careful :-)